-Canada has a well-established position among the world’s leading study destinations; as of 2012, it was the seventh most popular country for international students, who accounted for 6.5% of all post-secondary students in the country.
-Of those, the most popular Canadian provinces were Ontario, British Columbia and Quebec, which between them are home to many of the top universities in Canada.
+Canada has a well-established position among the world’s leading study destinations; as of 2014, it was the seventh most popular country for international students, who accounted for 8% of all post-secondary students in the country.
+The most popular Canadian provinces for international students are Ontario, British Columbia and Quebec, which between them are home to many of the top universities in Canada.

-Undergraduate degrees in Canada can take either three or four years to complete, depending on the university, while postgraduate degrees last between one and three years to complete depending on the type of degree.
-Different types of higher education providers in Canada include: community colleges, technical, applied arts schools or applied science schools (which grants certificates, diplomas, associate’s degrees and bachelor’s degrees), or universities (which carry out research and provide both undergraduate and postgraduate degrees).
+Undergraduate degrees in Canada can take either three or four years to complete, depending on the university.
+Postgraduate degrees last between one and three years to complete, depending on the type of degree.
+Different types of higher education providers in Canada include: community colleges; technical, applied arts or applied science schools (which grant certificates, diplomas, associate’s degrees and bachelor’s degrees); or universities (which carry out research and provide both undergraduate and postgraduate degrees).

 As universities in Canada are managed by provincial governments, you’ll find there will be slight differences in how education is carried out.
-Quebec in particular is markedly different to the rest of Canada, with different term times and length of study (in secondary school students finish a year early and must take a mandatory pre-university ‘General and Vocational College’ (CEGEP) course, essentially eliminating the freshman first year of university).
-Checking with your chosen institutions for specific details.
+Quebec in particular is markedly different to the rest of Canada, with different term times and length of study.
+For instance, students finish secondary school a year early and must take a mandatory pre-university ‘General and Vocational College’ (CEGEP) course, essentially eliminating the freshman year of university.
+Check with your chosen institutions for specific details.

 Studying a master’s or PhD?
 To find out about studying in Canada at graduate level, get your free online copy of the QS Top Grad School Guide.